ahmedm0671/github-tutorial/README.md

 * Click on "Sign Up" at the top right of the page.
 * Enter your credentials for creating an account: **Username, Email, Password**
 * Choose your plan.
 You can either choose to have a **Paid** plan for added exclusive features, or have a **Free** plan with limited features.
-* You can choose toTailor Your Experience**, or skip this step.
+* You can choose to tailor your **Experience**, or skip this step.

+* Make sure you like it to your [c9](https://c9.io/) account, so you can sign in with your github instead of your c9 account everytime you log in.
 ---
 ## Repository Setup